Honminden/DSA-Labs/lab1/lab1.md

 # LAB 1  INT ARRAY EDITOR

 ## Problem
 To implement a most powerful editor for integer sequences.
-The sequence is just an empty list wheninitialized, and the editor for the sequence should support the following 5 operations:
+The sequence is just an empty list when initialized, and the editor for the sequence should support the following 5 operations:

 | Operation | Description |
 | :--- | :--- |